bloxstraplabs/bloxstrap/README.md

 [![Discord](https://img.shields.io/discord/1099468797410283540?logo=discord&logoColor=white&label=discord&color=4d3dff)](https://discord.gg/nKjV3mGq6R)
 [![lol](https://img.shields.io/badge/mom%20made-pizza%20rolls-orange)](https://media.tenor.com/FIkSGbGycmAAAAAd/manly-roblox.gif)

-This is a drop-in replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.
-Nothing more, nothing less.
+Bloxstrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements such as hassle-free Discord Rich Presence and easy content file replacement.

-This does not touch or modify the game client itself, it's really just a launcher.
-So don't worry, there's [no risk of being banned](https://github.com/pizzaboxer/bloxstrap/wiki/Why-it%27s-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap) for using this.

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/pizzaboxer/bloxstrap/wiki).
-If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/pizzaboxer/bloxstrap/issues) or report it in our [Discord server](https://discord.gg/nKjV3mGq6R).
+If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/pizzaboxer/bloxstrap/issues).

 Bloxstrap is only supported for PCs running Windows.

+## Frequently Asked Questions

+**Q: Is this malware?**

+**A:** No. The source code here is viewable to all, and it'd be impossible for us to slip anything malicious into the downloads without anyone noticing.
+Just be sure you're downloading it from an official source.
+The only two official sources are this GitHub repository and [bloxstrap.pizzaboxer.xyz](https://bloxstrap.pizzaboxer.xyz).

+**Q: Can using this get me banned?**

+**A:** No, it shouldn't.
+Bloxstrap doesn't interact with the Roblox client in the same way that exploits do.
+[Read more about that here.](https://github.com/pizzaboxer/bloxstrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap)

  ## Installing
 Download the [latest release of Bloxstrap](https://github.com/pizzaboxer/bloxstrap/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!